Opening up to your Vision

 But in doing so I’ve learned the power of vision, the mechanics of it, and that it’s something that anyone can create for themselves if they’re open and willing.

-Here’s the vision I’ve created for myself, and now you have the context of my story, it should make more sense to you:
+Here’s the vision I now live out of, and now you have the context of my story, it should make more sense to you:

 If people become profoundly open and connected with themselves and their lives, our world will transform.
 Right now, most people are disconnected.
 They’ve got it together, but they don’t feel alive.
 They live their lives inside of hidden contexts that they created when they were very young, in order to protect themselves, without any idea that that’s what they’re doing.
 As a result, connection is a scarcity in their lives because they need to keep themselves small and safe, and cannot really express themselves.
 As a result, they resist dreaming big, and seeing themselves as visionary.
-They’re withdrawn and disconnected, and worse, they don’t even know it, because this occurs to them as just the way reality is.
+They’re withdrawn and disconnected, and worse, they don’t even know it, because this just occurs to them as reality.

 I want to show people that true connection is possible when you take on being open, authentic, and vulnerable, as a practice.
 As a person opens up more and more, and becomes more and more authentic, their whole experience of reality shifts.
 They start to systematically dissolve all of the blocks that are in their way of their greatness.
 This creates the space for them to reinvent themselves, and to live a visionary life of purpose and fulfilment.